 Foundational Genetic Study – Every Disease Needs One

-Getting at the potential genetic risk factors for a disease is the kind of foundational study that every disease needs – and we finally have.
+Getting at the potential genetic risk factors for a disease is the kind of foundational study that every disease needs.

 DecodeME is scheduled to begin work in September and begin recruiting early next year.
 Its huge size means DecodeME may be bumping up against something Suzanne Vernon at the Bateman Horne Center warned against – the need to recruit enough real ME/CFS patients to fill the big studies that are going to start showing up in this disease.